 The BACN - Key Current Functions:

-• To provide guidance on best practice to ensure the safety of patients and nurses.
+• To provide guidance on best practice to ensure safe and ethical practice by its nurses.

-• To give members access to information on training, conferences and research.
+• To give members access to information on all aspects of the aesthetic s sector, business support, training, conferences and research.

-• To facilitate guidance and support to members and inform and educate the public/media.
+• To facilitate networking, guidance and support to members and inform and educate the public/media.

 • To facilitate networking.

 • To influence policy making at the highest level.

 • We will continue to promote the highest standards of professional and aesthetic practice standards for nurses in line with those required by the NMC and other standard setting bodies.

 • We will continue to provide high level advice and policy guidance in relation to key issues affecting our members including education, training, standards and Codes of Practice.